 A Boolean option which, when true, causes edge adjustment 4 to be turned off, by passing true to KheResourceMatchingSolverSolve for edge\adjust4\off.

-rs\time\sweep\nocost\off
+rs\time\sweep\ejection\off

-A Boolean option which, when true, includes tasks for which non-assignment has no cost in the sweep, by passing true to KheResourceMatchingSolverSolve for nocost\off.
+A Boolean option which, when true, causes ejection chain repair to be turned off, by passing true to KheResourceMatchingSolverSolve for ejection\off.

 rs\time\sweep\lookahead